 Oral Care Tools

 Sonicare Toothbrush.
 I love my Sonicare!
 I think it’s an essential tool for a Sjogren’s patient.
 There is a lot of research behind the sonic technology being able to remove more tartar and debris from our teeth than a manual toothbrush.
-There are several Sonicare options, but the most purchased product is this Sonicare on Amazon.
+There are several Sonicare options, but the most purchased product is this Sonicare.
 It is important to remember to change the head of the toothbrush every three months.
 And this is where the extra expense comes in.
-You can pur=ahse a large bundle of toothbrush heads ar a decent price at Costco, if you’re a member.
+You can purchase a large bundle of toothbrush heads ar a decent price at Costco, if you’re a member.
 For these, do know that they are white, so if you purchase a black Sonicare, know that the price deals often come in white (only).

 Waterpik Water Flossers are another recommended product for Sjogren’s patients.
 I don’t have one of these, but I should.
 Writing this will remind me to purchase one!
 I understand from people that brush with a Sonicare and floss nightly, that adding the Waterpik helped make a difference in their oral care!
 I do know my dentist has recommended it to me.
-The most popular Waterpik on Amazon on Amazon is this one, but there are several other models to review if you’re interested.
+The most popular Waterpik is this one, but there are several other models to review if you’re interested.

 Recently, I’ve seen an ad for a combo Sonicare and Waterpik product where the toothbrush shoots out water as well as brushes.
 If anyone has tried this and compared it to a standalone Waterpik, let us know what you think!
 Although a convenient-sounding tool, sometimes combining technologies only diminishes the effectiveness of each one.
 So I’ll wait to hear more about this product.